 - Carthage- Where is the exact location of Carthage?

 - Phoenician Area- Is Phoenician Area a safe location?

 What is Tertullian known for?

 He was an enthusiastic defender of the truth, which he affirmed primarily in the presence and work of God in the world.
 To demonstrate and support this existential reality, the handiest was his rational arguments.
-Using the natural law argument, he attempts to justify a continuity and a confident presence of the good and noble elements in paganism.
+Using the natural law argument, he attempts to justify a continuity and a confident presence of paganism’s good and noble elements.

 Tertullian is known for his famous writings and his move from paganism to Christianity.
 Seeing his brethren defenseless, the now Christian rhetoric wrote three famous apologies: To the Martyrs, To the Nations, and The Apology.
 In these writings, he addresses the governors of the provinces in anger at the injustice they commit.

 Tertullian has even ordained a priest, serving for a time for the brothers in Carthage.
 Although he remained undeniably a great apologist for the Church and one of the most prolific writers in Latin, Tertullian was a man of excess.
-Thus it was that, although he criticized Gnosticism, he ended up joining the Montanist sect.
+Thus, although he criticized Gnosticism, he joined the Montanist sect.

 Was Tertullian a Christian?